 I also took advantage of some royalty-free icons.
 The RSS feed icon () came from Feed Icons; the Twitter icon () is resized from an icon I got from Productivedreams.com; the print icon () came from graphicPUSH; the star icon () came from 1ClipArt; and the spinner () came from Andrew Davidson.

 Finally, lots of trial and error got me to the result I have today.
-W3Schools' CSS Reference was invaluable for making it work.
+W3Schools' CSS Reference was invaluable for making it work, but these days MDN is a better resource.
 Eric Meyer's "Going to Print" article provided the finishing touch for my print stylesheet by showing me how to automatically insert URLs after printed links.

-The site is hosted by TextDrive (now owned by Joyent) and runs on the Apache web server.
+The site is hosted by NearlyFreeSpeech and runs on the Apache web server.
 I use mod_rewrite to make sure public-facing URLs are implementation-independent and to ensure that you can link to a page forever (for sufficiently small values of forever).
 Domain Discover makes sure that my domains (jamesshore.com and titanium-it.com) point to the right place.
-Mint handles my analytics, along with the plug-ins Fresh View, Trends, Download Counter, Doorbell, Outbound, and Secret Crush.
+Google handles my analytics.
+Sorry about that.

 The site is rendered by the ultra-minimalistic Blosxom.
-Blosxom was the only blogging software I could find that actually allowed me to store entries locally, in files that I can back up and put in Subversion, rather than on a database on the server.
+Back in the day, Blosxom was the only blogging software I could find that actually allowed me to store entries locally, in files that I can back up and put in version control, rather than on a database on the server.
+(Nowadays, of course, static site generators are a dime a dozen.)
 Blosxom runs on Perl 5.
 Blosxom does almost nothing by itself, so I use these plug-ins to help out: blok, meta, default_flavour, prefs, breadcrumbs, directorybrowse, entries_index_tagged, interpolate_fancy, menu, plain_text, postheadprefoot, readme, static_file, urltranslate, and wordcount.